CS232-Labs/Lab5/Vtune/README.md

 ```

 #### Report
-- Submit a screenshot of the final output obtained along with the series of optimizations performed and the intuition/reason behind them in the report.
+- Show a screenshot of the final output obtained along with a presentation of the series of optimizations performed and the intuition/reason behind them in the video.
 You will have to defend every optimization performed.
-- Add a screenshot showing the effect of each optimization performed and the resultant performance improvement over baseline in the report as well.
+- Show a screenshot showing the effect of each optimization performed and the resultant performance improvement over baseline in the report as well.
 Ex. [slide 9](https://www.cse.iitb.ac.in/~biswa/courses/CS305/lectures/L34.pdf)
-- Pro Tip: Always try to optimize the common case and the largest hotspot first.
+- **Pro Tip**: Always try to optimize the common case and the largest hotspot first.
+- **Pro Tip**: We can not time a single instruction in a pipelined processor, so whenever a hotspot occurs search it's vicinity as well.

 ## Resources
 - [Installation and basic usage of Intel Vtune](https://github.com/CS232-Labs/Lab-5---Resources/tree/main/intel-vtune)